 2010-11: Adams appeared in 33 games as a freshman at Providence College.
 He had three assists for the Friars and was minus-7 with 22 PMs.

 2011-12: Adams was limited to 19 games in his sophomore season at Providence College – missing time late in the season due to concussion issues.
-He had his only point of the season – an assist – in the first game of the season in November against Vermont.
-Adams finished minus-8 with 12 penalty minutes.
+He had his only point – an assist – in the first game of the season in November against Vermont.
+Adams finished -8 with 12 penalty minutes.
 The Friars finished seventh in Hockey East but knocked off Massachusetts-Lowell to reach the conference semifinals in head coach Nate Leaman’s first season.

 Adams is a big, tough defenseman who is an above average skater for his size.
 Despite concussion issues and then a knee injury that limited to a handful of games in back-to-back seasons he has shown tenacity in getting back on the ice and is a team leader at the college level.
 Whether his talent level and ability allows him to succeed at the pro level is a matter of conjecture at this point.